NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 In this section, we focus on previous research works from the field of visual analysis, which are relevant to our proposed approach.

 \textbf{Visual Exploration of Parameter Space:} Over the years, multiple visual analysis systems have been proposed to facilitate interactive visual exploration of the input parameter space for simulation models.
 Each of them are application specific, and caters to the requirements of their domain experts.
 Orban et al.~\cite{orban2019drag} projected input parameters and output data in material science to 2D spaces, and allowed users to manipulate in the input space and observe the change in the output space.
 Wang et al.~\cite{wang2017multi} developed a nested parallel coordinate plot for parameter analysis of multi-resolution climate ensemble datasets.
-Biswas et al.~\cite{biswas2018interactive} used a gaussian process based surrogate model to perform interactive exploration in a shock physic application.
+Biswas et al.~\cite{biswas2018interactive} used a \clrr{Gaussian Process}-based surrogate model to perform interactive exploration in a shock physic application.
 Coffey et al.~\cite{coffey2013design} designed an interface which uses a mapping between model features and simulation inputs to enable direct simulation input parameter manipulations.
 Piringer et al.~\cite{piringer2010hypermoval} proposed an approach called HyperMoVal, which can evaluate the bad fit of surrogate models and provide visual validation for their physical plausibility.
 Berger et al.~\cite{berger2011uncertainty} proposed an uncertainty-aware statistical approach to predict results of given parameters for real-time analysis.
-Sedlmair et al.~\cite{sedlmair2014visual} provided an extensive survey and proposed a conceptual framework to categorize the various analysis tasks and navigation strategies used in such visual analysis systems.